microsoft/fluentui-react-native/apps/android/README.md

 yarn start
 ```

-3. Open a new command prompt and run:
+3. To boot the app, open a new command prompt and run:

 ```sh
 cd apps/android
 yarn android
 ```

-to boot the app.
-You may need to boot the emulator before running this step.

 ## Using an Apple Silicon Mac (As of July 2021)